Athersys Partners Up: Can Nikon CeLL Get MultiStem On Track?

 – Shakti Gawain

 Athersys (ATHX) has had a lot of trouble getting its innovative MultiStem stem cell therapy into the final clinical trial stage.
-MultiStem’s leading indication, for ischemic stroke, is being tested in a Phase 3 clinical trial in Japan through partner Healios KK.
-The trial process has faced repeated delays due manufacturer error.
+MultiStem’s leading indication for ischemic stroke is being tested in a Phase 3 clinical trial in Japan through partner Healios KK.
+The trial process has faced repeated delays due to manufacturer error.
 Most recently, Healios announced a further delay on September 1st due to the contract manufacturer’s failure to follow instructions in preparation of the placebo for the trial.

 The manufacturing issues that have dogged Athersys may be coming to an end.
-On Wednesday, October 11th the company announced a new manufacturing partnership with Nikon CeLL innovation Co., or NCLi.
-A subsidiary of the multinational giant Nikon, NCLi should offer a higher degree of professionalism and process control to the manufacturing process, hopefully preventing any further delays to the trial and ensuring high levels of quality control upon commercialization.
+On Wednesday, October 11th, the company announced a new manufacturing partnership with Nikon CeLL innovation Co., or NCLi.
+A subsidiary of the multinational giant Nikon, NCLi should offer a higher degree of professionalism and process control to the manufacturing process, hopefully, preventing any further delays to the trial and ensuring high levels of quality control upon commercialization.

 This article addresses what the news means for Athersys, and whether it can be viewed as an indication of better times ahead.

-Getting to the Starting Line
+Getting To The Starting Line

 Repeated delays to a clinical trial can play havoc on a biotech company’s share price.
 Athersys has certainly suffered due to mounting concerns and uncertainty about the Japan trial.
 Given that there has been little movement on the putative US and European trials, all eyes are on Japan.